wedusk101/NumericalAnalysis/MODULES.md

 calcError - Calculates the error after each itertation of the relevant algorithms.
 This function will be heavily customized and overridden depending on the use case.

+calcFiniteDifference - This method is used to calculate the finite difference table for the interpolation modules.
+Since the finite difference is basically the discrete analof of the derivative, this method could also be used for the calcDerivative method.

 Testing Modules
 ---------------